nemixu/Movies-Manager/README.md

 #### Fonts:

-* The font chosen for this project was Source Sans Pro as it was a sleek and clean font that made the information on the page pop and easy to read for the user.
+The font chosen for this project was Source Sans Pro as it was a sleek and clean font that made the information on the page pop and easy to read for the user.

 #### Icons:

-*
-*
-*
+Icons used for this website were sourced from font-awesome as it was easy to locate and preview the icons needed for best user experience for those interacting with the site.

 #### Colours: